clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

 .. _custom-clear-container:

-Build a custom Clear Linux based Docker container image
+Build a custom |CL-ATTR| based Docker container image
 #######################################################

-The official base |CLOSIA| container image is published on Docker\* Hub and is updated on a regular basis.
+The official base |CL-ATTR| container image is published on Docker\* Hub and is updated on a regular basis.
 This guide contains the steps to build a custom container image.

 Prerequisites
 *************